 Make Sure the Credit Is Transferable

 Some community college courses are not accepted for credit at four-year colleges.
 If you are taking AP classes, make sure they don't overlap with any college class you're taking.
 Most colleges will not award credit for an AP exam and a college class in the same subject.

 Find Out the Impact on Your High School Record

 Your high school may record your college courses on your transcript.
 If it doesn't, don't worry.
 Just request that an official transcript of your college work be sent to each college you are applying to.

-More and more colleges offer courses online.
+Since the COVID-19 pandemic, more colleges are offering courses online.
 Just be sure the college is accredited, the course is offered at the college level, and the course will be accepted for credit at most other colleges.
 Also, make sure online courses are open to high school students.